 What we don’t: Less down yet more expensive than the Enigma.

-Katabatic’s 30-degree Palisade Quilt has garnered a lot of attention and for good reason.
-Most noteworthy is its unique back closure: two thin, 2-millimeter cords secure the quilt to the sleeping pad, and a sliding toggle system locks it in place close to the body.
-In practice, it does an excellent job keeping out drafts, whether you’re on your back, your side, or moving between the two.
+Katabatic’s 30-degree Palisade Quilt has garnered a lot of attention, and for good reason.
+Most noteworthy is its unique back closure: two thin, 2-millimeter cords secure the quilt to your sleeping pad, and a sliding toggle system locks it in place close to your body.
+In practice, this does an excellent job keeping out drafts, whether you’re on your back, your side, or moving between the two.
 And if you choose to go sans sleeping pad, a series of three straps cinch the bag shut in the back.
-With three lengths to choose from and the option between regular and wide versions (54 and 58-in. shoulder widths), the Palisade is a versatile and highly adaptable option.
+With three lengths to choose from and the option between regular and wide versions (54 and 58-in. shoulder widths), the Palisade is a versatile and highly adaptable option (the $349 price point is for the 6', 850-fill model).

 See the Katabatic Gear Palisade 30